-It took a while for us to confidently have a list of Top 10 Best Canada Waterfalls.
-But after making multiple visits to various parts of this vast country, we finally made it happen.
+The Top 10 Best Canada Waterfalls list showcases our favorite waterfall experiences in our neighboring country to the north.
+It took a while for us to confidently have such a list of the best Canadian Waterfalls, but after making multiple visits to various parts of this vast country, we finally made it happen.

 Oh Canada, indeed!